chriszhenghaochen/CCnet_Tensorflow/README.md

 # CCnet
 Replace lib folder in the [***tf-fast-rcnn***](https://github.com/endernewton/tf-faster-rcnn) and follow in instruction to run

-I will try to fix that problem as soon as possible, or any other ideas will be appreciated

 # Tensorflow
 now support Tensorflow 1.0.0 and 1.2.0, I will apprecite so much if anyone could help with Tensorflow 1.4.0